ddemaree/dd11ty/src/content/blog/no-more-masters/index.md

 Like I said, my book mentions `master` a lot.
 (Like, *a lot* a lot.)
 It seems likely that within the next few years this will seem like a really stale choice, so I am talking to the awesome team at A Book Apart about updating <cite>Git for Humans</cite>' text and examples to favor `main` as the default branch name.

-They’re pretty busy, and there’s still a pandemic happening, so no ETA on when a book update might ship.
+They're pretty busy, and there's still a pandemic happening, so no ETA on when a book update might ship.
 But it's in the works!

 For now let's start with what you need to do to start new projects out on a `main` branch if your tools don't yet treat that as a default.